Complying with our open access policy

 Rights retention

 Most journals’ publishing agreements specify when, and how, the Author's Accepted Manuscript can be made open access.
-Therefore, to achieve this, you (or your institution) need to retain sufficient rights to apply a CC BY licence to the Author Accepted Manuscript.
+To comply by self-archiving the Accepted Manuscript, you (or your organisation) need to retain sufficient rights to apply a CC BY licence to the Author Accepted Manuscript.
 This is known as rights retention.

 By applying a CC BY public copyright licence to journal submissions (or CC BY-ND, if approved by Wellcome), you retain the right to deposit a copy of the Author Accepted Manuscript in Europe PMC and for your work to be shared in this way under this licence.

-It is important to check that you or your institution can retain sufficient rights to be able to share the Author Accepted Manuscript version of the manuscript.
+Check that you or your organisation can retain sufficient rights to be able to share the Author Accepted Manuscript version of the manuscript.
 Before submitting to a journal, it is your responsibility to check that your agreement with your journal of choice allows you to do this.
-You still have the option of making the preprint available as outlined below.

-Should you wish to retain your right to self-archive, it is advisable to notify the publisher of this intention at the point of submission.
-If your institution has a rights-retention policy, they may provide standard language to use.
-View a list of institutions with rights-retention open-access policies.
+If you want to retain your right to self-archive, let the publisher know at the point of submission.
+If your organisation has a rights-retention policy, they may provide standard language to use.
+View a list of universities with rights-retention open-access policies.

-If your institution does not have a rights-retention policy, you can use the following language:
+If your organisation does not have a rights-retention policy, you can use the following wording:

 'This research was funded in whole, or in part by the Wellcome Trust [Grant number xxxxx].
 For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.'

-If the above rights-retention text is used, then it should also be included in:
+If the above rights-retention text is used, it should be included in:

 - any cover letter that accompanies the submission